Charles Taylor (Liberian politician): Trial

 On 20 August 2007, Taylor's defence, now led by Courtenay Griffiths, obtained a postponement of the trial until 7 January 2008.
 During the trial, the chief prosecutor alleged that a key insider witness who testified against Taylor went into hiding after being threatened for giving evidence against Taylor.
 Furthermore, Joseph "Zigzag" Marzah, a former military commander, testified that Charles Taylor celebrated his new-found status during the civil war by ordering human sacrifice, including the killings of Taylor's opponents and allies that were perceived to have betrayed Taylor, and by having a pregnant woman buried alive in sand.
-Marzah also accused Taylor of forcing cannibalism on his soldiers in order to terrorize their enemies.
+Marzah also accused Taylor of forcing cannibalism on his soldiers to terrorize their enemies.

 In January 2009, the prosecution finished presenting its evidence against Taylor and closed its case on 27 February 2009.
-On 4 May 2009, a defence motion for a judgment on acquittal was dismissed, and arguments for Taylor's defence began in July 2009.
+On 4 May 2009, a defence motion for a judgment of acquittal was dismissed, and arguments for Taylor's defence began in July 2009.
 Taylor testified in his own defence from July through November 2009.
 The defence rested its case on 12 November 2010, with closing arguments set for early February 2011.

 On 8 February 2011, the trial court ruled in a 2–1 decision that it would not accept Taylor's trial summary, as the summary had not been submitted by the 14 January deadline.
 In response, Taylor and his counsel boycotted the trial and refused an order by the court to begin closing arguments.
-This boycott came soon after the 2010 leak of American diplomatic cables by WikiLeaks, in which the United States discussed the possibility of extraditing Taylor for prosecution in the United States in the event of his acquittal by the SCSL.
+This boycott came soon after the 2010 leak of American diplomatic cables, in which the United States discussed the possibility of extraditing Taylor for prosecution in the United States in the event of his acquittal by the SCSL.
 Taylor's counsel cited the leaked cable and the court's decision as evidence of an international conspiracy against Taylor.

 On 3 March, the appeals court of the SCSL overturned the trial court's decision, ruling that as the trial court had not established that Taylor had been counseled by the court and personally indicated his intent to waive his right to a trial summary, Taylor's due process rights would be violated by preventing him from submitting a trial summary.
 The appeals court ordered the trial court to accept the summary and set a date for the beginning of closing arguments.
-On 11 March, the closing arguments ended and it was announced that the court would begin the process to reach a verdict.
+On 11 March, the closing arguments ended, and it was announced that the court would begin the process to reach a verdict.